JihyunBang/jihyunbang.github.io/sample_page.md

 ...
 ```

-### 3. To combine the data into a single file, the column names need to match, the function colnames() will help with this.
+### 3. Combine the data into a single file

+To combine data, the column names need to match.
+We can check for incongruencies with colnames().

 ```javascript
 colnames(jan2023)